 Keep a lined notepad on the freezer that you can jot down what frozen items you have in stored.
 That way, you’ll always have a current inventory of what’s in there.
-For kids or spouses who tend to forget or ‘not see’ things that you’ve already got (like my husband), this totally solves the problem.
+For kids or spouses who tend to forget or “not see” things that you’ve already got in there (like my husband), this totally solves the problem.

 Avoiding Freezer Burn

-Make sure that your freezer is sealing so that condensation isn’t entering through a gap somewhere around the door.
-Generally if you’re using freezer bags or wrapping something (like meat) to stay in the freezer, excess air will produce freezer burn.
-Thus keep your food well-sealed and press out as much of the remaining extra air as possible.
+Make sure that your freezer seals properly so that water in the air isn’t entering through a gap somewhere around the door.
+Generally if you use freezer bags or wrap something (like meat) to stay in the freezer, excess air will produce freezer burn.
+Thus, keep your food well-sealed and press out as much of the remaining extra air as possible.

-If food looks to have really changed color and has lots of ice crystals all over it, then I’d suggest through it away.
-Things don’t stay fresh for infinity within your freezer, so use the list above to “Keep it all Straight” and get into a cycle of eating and freezing that will keep things fresh and safe to eat.
+If food looks to have really changed color and has lots of ice crystals all over it, then I’d suggest throwing it away.
+Things don’t stay fresh for infinity within your freezer, so use the list above to keep track of what’s in there and get into a habit of eating and freezing that allows for items to be eaten in a timely fashion.

 Obviously the best way to store food is to have it vacuum-sealed, but not everyone has a vacuum sealer nor do you absolutely need one.
 I personally do not use one.